namronservices/screener-1-rookie/README.md

 - **Automated workflows** – The engine is designed to be called from Airflow, cron jobs, or chat bots.
 Consume the `ScreenerResult` objects directly for downstream automation.
+- **Scanner catalogue** – `screener/scanner_definitions.py` captures pre-defined
+  scanner bundles (Gainers, After-Hours Gainers, Gap-up, Golden Cross, Short Squeeze, and more) as combinations of baseline queries with their default parameters.
+Use `build_scanner_definitions()` to retrieve the full mapping and `BASELINE_QUERIES` when you need the atomic building blocks for further customization.
+At runtime you can pass `--list-scanners` to the CLI to see the available labels, or add a top-level `scanners:` array in the configuration to record which ones a run is meant to represent.
+When scanners are provided, the console output includes both the standard table and a compact ticker list to simplify downstream routing.

 ## Testing Without Market Data